TUDa-VLAOrga/VLAOrga/docs/setup.md

     docker compose attach [db|backend|frontend]

 More control over (also past) log output is available using the `docker compose logs` command.
+Stop the detached containers using

+    docker compose stop

 ### Running backend directly